 Chemistry-Day in the NMS Eferding

-Just like last year some of our colleagues (Regina, Lukas, Julia and Daniel) visited the NMS Eferding Nord on March 4th.
+Just like last year some of our colleagues (Regina, Lukas, Julia and Daniel) visited the NMS Eferding Nord, opens an external URL in a new window on March 4th.
 Yet again we prepared experiments to show pupils some fascinating things you can do in the chemistry and physics world.
 The spectators were very astonished by the experiments and especially by their relation to everyday life.
 Dry ice (fun with CO2, which showed the participants that CO2 can act as acid as well as fire extinguisher) or the investigation of different types of polymers (superabsorbent, the creation of Nylon 6.6 or the fact that some polymers react differently upon suspension to solvents such as acetone) did impress the pupils and showed them, how fascinating chemistry can be.

 We surely had a great time at the NMS and were happy to give the pupils a closer understanding of everyday chemistry.
 We certainly will return next year with some of our colleagues!